 Choosing responsible and well-managed supply sources

-Kering’s aim is for 95% of its supply chain to be transparent and responsible by 2018 and 100% by 2025.
-Here the objective is to improve traceability and progressively increase the production of materials coming from responsible and well-managed sources.
+In an effort to combine Luxury and sustainability, Kering focuses on its supply chain since the biodiversity preservation and a reduced environmental footprint start with the sourcing of raw materials.
+In this context, Kering’s aim is for 100% of its supply chain to be transparent by 2025.
+The objective is to improve traceability and progressively increase the use of raw materials coming from responsible and well-managed sources.

-A further goal is to see that by 2025, 100% of Kering’s suppliers meet the standards set by the Group for traceability, animal welfare, the use of chemical products, and working conditions.
-In addition to supplier audits, Kering has prepared a Social Handbook, a program of training and sharing of best practices to aid in this effort.
+A further goal is to see that by 2025, 100% of Kering’s suppliers meet the standards set by the Group for environmental stewardship, traceability, animal welfare, the use of chemical products, and working conditions.

-*GHG Protocol establishes comprehensive global standardized frameworks to measure and manage greenhouse gas (GHG) emissions from private and public sector operations, value chains and mitigation actions.
-It has been developed through collaboration between NGOs governments, industry associations, NGOs, businesses and other organizations and is developing standards, tools and online training that helps countries and cities track progress towards their climate goals.
+*The GHG Protocol establishes comprehensive global standardized frameworks to measure and manage greenhouse gas (GHG) emissions from private and public sector operations, value chains and mitigation actions.
+It has been developed through collaboration between NGOs, governments, industry associations, businesses and other organizations and is developing standards, tools and online training that helps countries and cities track progress towards their climate goals.